La capricciosa corretta: Background

-Although some older sources have stated that Da Ponte adapted the libretto from Shakespeare's The Taming of the Shrew, this is not the case.
-According to Christophe Rousset, while some aspects of the opera's plot bear a superficial similarity to the play, it owes more to Goldoni's classic comedies of manners and to Da Ponte's libretti for Mozart's Così fan tutte and The Marriage of Figaro.
 Like The Marriage of Figaro, the action takes place over a 24-hour period, involves a domineering spouse, and ultimately results in a marriage saved through the servants' machinations.
 Like Così fan tutte, the story is set in a villa in Naples and involves a woman being brought "down to earth" by an oriental impostor (in the case of La capricciosa, a servant in disguise).
-Rousset also points out that Da Ponte follows Goldoni's practice of giving the characters names which evoke their personal traits.
+When adapting Nelli's comedy, Da Ponte retained the names Ciprigna, Bonario, Valerio and Fiuta from the original.
+The characters Clarice, Buonamico and Vespina were renamed Isabella, Lelio and Cilia, respectively.
 The name of the capricious woman of the title, Ciprigna, is a double word play on "La Ciprigna" (an Italian epithet for Venus) and the word "inciprignire" meaning "to become angry and embittered", while her hapless husband's name, Bonario, evokes goodness.
 The name of Bonario's confidante and major domo, Fiuta, alludes to "fiutare" meaning "to flatter".
 The names of the opera's young lovers, Valerio, Isabella, and Lelio, are the standard ones for such characters in commedia dell'arte plays.
 Captain Sbaraglia is likewise a commedia dell'arte character whose name derives from "sbaraglio" meaning "disorder or confusion".